TheRoguestAce/The-Rogue-Ace/README.md

 - **Flush:** You need at least a 4 card flush.
 Everyone else draws as many cards as the length of the flush minus 2.
 - **Even Only:** You need 5 even cards minimum.
 Everyone else draws as many cards as the amount of even cards you used minus 3.
 - **Odd Only:** Same rules as even only but odds only.
 Everyone else draws as many cards as the amount of odd cards you used minus 3.
-- **Fibonacci Sequence:** Requires A, A, 2, 3, 5, and 8.
-Everyone else draws 5 cards and you put 2 cards back in the deck.

 If you run out of cards and need to draw more, put the discard pile back into the deck and reshuffle.
 If a player cannot play any cards to match the card in the discard pile, they draw TWO cards.